Artistic canons of body proportions

 An artistic canon of body proportions (or aesthetic canon of proportion), in the sphere of visual arts, is a formally codified set of criteria deemed mandatory for a particular artistic style of figurative art.
-The word canon (from Ancient Greek κανών 'measuring rod, standard') was first used for this type of rule in Classical Greece, where it set a reference standard for body proportions, so as to produce a harmoniously formed figure appropriate to depict gods or kings.
+The word canon (from Ancient Greek κανών 'measuring rod, standard') was first used for this type of rule in Classical Greece, where it set a reference standard for body proportions, to produce a harmoniously formed figure appropriate to depict gods or kings.
 Other art styles have similar rules that apply particularly to the representation of royal or divine personalities.